FruityAnon/Tag-Sorter-LLM/README.md

 2. https://rule34.xxx/
 3. https://e6ai.net/

 Open the page with the image whose tags you want to use.
-Click on the extension icon in your browser's toolbar.
+Click on the button in your browser's page.
 All tags will be automatically copied to your clipboard.

 Paste the copied text into the `raw_tags` field in the **Tag Sorter ✨** node in ComfyUI.